-In the second half of 2025, the international initiative “Strengthening Peaceful and Resilient Communities in Museums and Libraries” took place, bringing together museums and libraries as key contributors to societal resilience, peace, and social cohesion.
-As part of the initiative, an international conference was held in Lviv, Ukraine, along with a series of four webinars, bringing together professionals from Latvia, Lithuania, Estonia, Moldova, Georgia, and Ukraine.
+In the second half of 2025, the international project “Strengthening Peaceful and Resilient Communities in Museums and Libraries” took place, bringing together museums and libraries as significant promoters of societal resilience, peace, and social cohesion.
+As part of the initiative, an international conference was held in Lviv, Ukraine, along with a series of four webinars, gathering professionals from Latvia, Lithuania, Estonia, Moldova, Georgia, and Ukraine.
+The events were organized by the Latvian Museums Association, the Latvian Librarians Association, and the Latvian National Commission for UNESCO, with support from UNESCO’s Participation Programme.

-On 28 May, the international conference “Localizing the Sustainable Development Goals in Museums and Libraries III” took place in Lviv, highlighting the essential role of museums and libraries in strengthening communities, particularly in times of crisis and conflict.
-The conference venue – the Lviv Cultural Center – and the support of UNESCO served as a clear expression of solidarity with Ukraine.
+On 28 May, the international conference “Localizing the Sustainable Development Goals in Museums and Libraries III” was held in Lviv, highlighting the essential role of museums and libraries in strengthening communities, especially in times of crisis and conflict.
+The venue of the conference—the Lviv Cultural Center—and UNESCO’s support served as a clear expression of solidarity with Ukraine.

 Baiba Moļņika, Secretary-General of the Latvian National Commission for UNESCO, emphasized:

 “Libraries and museums are places where people can find answers to questions that affect their well-being.
-Their staff act as messengers who help highlight the role of culture in building peaceful and resilient societies, in line with the idea of the UNESCO Constitution – to build peace in the minds of people.”
+Their staff act as messengers who help raise awareness of the role of culture in building peaceful and resilient societies—in line with the idea of UNESCO’s Constitution that peace must be built in the minds of people.”

-The conference also highlighted the protection of cultural heritage in crisis situations, the importance of international cooperation, and the vital role of non-governmental organizations in fostering social dialogue.
+During the conference, particular attention was also paid to the protection of cultural heritage in crisis situations, the importance of international cooperation, and the vital role of non-governmental organizations in fostering social dialogue.

 The conference recording is available here: